Nonnegative curvature, elliptic genus and unbounded Pontryagin numbers: Introduction

 Both the signature and the $\hat{A}$-genus can be seen as the first coefficient of different expansions of the elliptic genus \cite{HBJ92}.
 We recall that the elliptic genus $\phi(M)$ of a spin manifold $M^{4k}$ is a modular function, which takes the value of the signature in one of its cusps.
 In the other cusp, the elliptic genus admits the $q$-expansion

 This expansion can be taken as a definition for the elliptic genus.

 One might ask whether the elliptic genus is constant on spin manifolds of nonnegative sectional curvature.
-For positive sectional curvature this question has been raised by Dessai \cite{Des07}.
-To our knowledge, this question is still open, even for nonnegative sectional curvature.
+For positive sectional curvature this question was raised by Dessai \cite{Des07}.
+To our knowledge, this question is still open.

 Some evidence for a positive answer to this question is provided by the following results.
 First, the constancy of the elliptic genus has been shown by Hirzebruch and Slodowy \cite{HS90} in the case of homogeneous spaces.
 For biquotients Singhof \cite{Sin93} gave some partial results.
 Moreover, several results were obtained on the vanishing of the coefficients of the elliptic genus in the context of isometric torus actions and positive sectional curvature by Dessai \cite{Des05}, \cite{Des07} and the second-named author \cite{Wei13}.